hdu-hh/Covid19_CQSI_Plan/FAQ.md

 - it would buy time until a vaccine becomes available
 - the herd immunization would be achieved faster

+## "Proven-immunized" persons could be mis-classified!

+CQSI is all about minimizing the total pain and maximizing the probability for achieving this goal.
+Even non-Dirac shaped probability distributions help to steer the problems to near optimal solutions.

 ## What are the kown risk factors?

 Currently these risk factors are known: